e2b-dev/awesome-ai-agents/README.md

 ## [BabyAGI](https://github.com/yoheinakajima/babyagi)
 <details>

+A simple framework for managing tasks using AI

 ### Description
+- A pared-down version of the original [Task-Driven Autonomous Agent](https://twitter.com/yoheinakajima/status/1640934493489070080?s=20)
 - Creates tasks based on the result of previous tasks and a predefined objective.
 - The script then uses OpenAI's NLP capabilities to create new tasks based on the objective
 - Leverages OpenAI's GPT-4, pinecone vector search, and LangChainAI framework